Tryliom/MonsterSimulator/README.md

 You need [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)

-# Clone it
+# How to install

-Use `git clone https://github.com/Tryliom/MonsterSimulator --recursive`
+Use `git clone https://github.com/Tryliom/MonsterSimulator --recursive` to clone the repository and all submodules.

-# Developing

 Start by opening [MonsterSimulator](./MonsterSimulator.sln).